4-Day Kauai Itinerary: Best Things to Do

 Fly Over Kauai

-Note: The helicopters and airplanes are small and the ride can get bumpy.
-If you are prone to motion sickness make sure to take medicine beforehand.
-My go-to is this 24 hour dramamine.
+Note that the helicopters and airplanes are small and the ride can get bumpy.
+If you are prone to motion sickness make sure to take motion sickness medicine beforehand.

 Directions to Mahaulepu Beach: Drive on Poipu Road past the Hyatt Resort Poipu.
-You will come to a split in the road where straight is to a horse stable.
-Don’t go straight, take the road on the left and park on this road as close as your car can handle as it is a dirt road and gets bumpy.
+You will come to a split in the road where across the way is a horse stable.
+Take the road on the left and park on this road as close as your car can handle as it is a dirt road and gets bumpy.
 Then follow the trail to the left down to the beach.
 There are multiple sections of this beach if you continue to walk to the left.
-The first section has nice soft sand, the second section is more interesting with views of surrounding mountains and large dark rocks.
+The first section has nice soft sand, the second section is more scenic with views of surrounding mountains and large dark rocks.

 Day 3: Boat Cruise and Waimea Canyon